 Once you have the Clojure REPL connected you can start your Clojure app/server.
 See Custom Connect Sequences for how to let Calva do this for you automatically.
-See the same article for ways to automate more of the Jack-in process.
-It can be brought down to a single Jack-In command, even for a full stack Clojure and ClojureScript application.
+See the same article for ways to automate more of the Jack-In process.
+It can be brought down to a single Jack-In command/action, even for a full stack Clojure and ClojureScript application.

 For ClojureScript, things are not done yet, though, far from it.
 It turns out that cooking the command line was the easy part.

 In order for Calva to provide REPL power for ClojureScript projects, several things need to happen:

 - A Clojure nREPL connection needs to be established.
 We've covered that above.
 Calva makes an nREPL session clone to use for the ClojureScript REPL and then:

 - Your ClojureScript app needs to be compiled.

 - Your ClojureScript app needs to be started.

 - The Clojure nREPL session needs to be promoted to a ClojureScript nREPL session.
 (This is what piggieback helps with.)

 (It's also possible to connect Calva directly to a Nashorn, bare nodejs, or browser REPL, but let's stick to the scenario where you get a REPL into your running application.)